Vincenzo Bernardelli S.p.A. (firearms): Other Products

 Besides firearms manufacture, Bernardelli has also manufactured components for Alfa Romeo aircraft engines in the late 1920s.

 Legacy

+In season one of the American television series The X-Files, FBI Special Agent Dana Scully (Gillian Anderson) carries a Bernardelli Model 60 chambered in .32 ACP as her main sidearm.

 In the Trigun manga series and its 1998 anime adaptation, the Bernardelli Insurance Society is a reference to Bernardelli firearms.